 Are there Food/Drinks Available?

 Yes!
 We have our Scarecrow Cafe and BBQ and other food stalls.
 We also have three fantastic pubs – The Rose and Crown, The Spotted Dog and The Three Blackbirds, all offering food, drink and entertainment throughout the festival which are definitely worth a visit!

 How can I Vote for my favourite Scarecrows?

 Where can I find more information on what’s happening during the Festival Weekend?

-Everything you need to know about the festival, including info on amenities, traders and what’s on over the weekend is included in our Festival Programme which will be available in the festival car parks and in the churchyard.
+Everything you need to know about the festival, including info on amenities, traders and what’s on over the weekend is included in our Festival Programme which will be available at the Entry Points in the Festival Car Parks and in the Churchyard.

-There will also be a Raffle and Tombola in aid of our charity being held in the Church Yard at the Friends of St Leoanrd’s stall, so please do support this.
+There will also be a Raffle in aid of our charity being held in the Church Yard at the Friends of St Leonard’s stall, so please do support this.